-Dr. Kofman continues to perform with other outstanding musicians, such as Japanese violinist Junko Ohtsu.
-Their most recent concert, hosted by the Japanese Consulate, was performed in dedication to the victims of the 2011 Tohoku earthquake and tsunami.
+Dr. Kofman continues to collaborate with other outstanding musicians, such as Japanese violinist Junko Outsu.
+A recent concert, hosted by the Japanese Consulate, was performed in dedication to the victims of the 2011 Tohoku earthquake and tsunami.
 As a solo artist, Dr. Kofman performs to wide audiences locally and abroad.
 Notably, she was invited to perform for His Holiness the 14th Dalai Lama of Tibet at his Compassion as a Pillar of World Peace presentation and the next year she appeared at the TEDxBocaRaton event.